cnu1328/Initial-Setup/Deploy spring boot application in aws ECS.md

-### Step-by-Step Guide to Setting Up an Amazon RDS Database, Amazon ECR, ECS Cluster, and Deploying a Spring Boot Application
+# Deploying a Spring Boot Application Using Github Actions

 ---